rakutentech/dotfiles-boshrelease/README.md

   - ack
   - (home made) link_apps: link warden container directories to /root/app.
   - (home made) wwsh: a shortcut to wsh into warden containers.
+  - (home made) haste: a hastebin client, is convenient when you have a internal hastebin server.
 4. completion:
   - monit completion
   - wwsh completion